larry-athey/rpi-smart-still/Diagrams/Raspberry-Pi-Hat/Version_1.3/README.md

-This version of the Pi Hat, modified and remixed by James (The Doc) of Ireland, is a 2-layer printed circuit board and is still capable of running everything up to a Model 5 and its clones.
+This version of the RPi Hat, modified and remixed by James (The Doc) of Ireland, is a 2-layer printed circuit board and is still capable of running everything up to a Model 5 and its clones.
 Depending on your location and where you get printed circuit boards made, the 2 layer version could save you money over the price of the 4-layer version 1.4 boards.

 The issue with the logic level shifters in the v1.1 and v1.2 boards is fixed in this version.